sid995/surredo/README.md

 Features to be added:

-- [ ] Show Replies and Tagged in profile page
+- [ ] Functionality for Replies and Tagged
 - [ ] Complete link for suggested communities
 - [ ] Complete link for suggested users
+- [ ] Add functionality for liking, reposting and sharing thread